Windows

 Uninstall Cisco AnyConnect

-Uninstalls Cisco AnyConnect Secure Mobility Client software and orphaned files
+Removes Cisco AnyConnect Secure Mobility Client and orphaned configuration files from Windows endpoints

 Worklet Details